ahmedreyan/lms/README.md

 ## Technologies

 - FastAPI - Python web framework used for creating the backend.
-- JavaScript - Used for handling button click events and image loading.

 - HTML/CSS - Utilized for structuring and styling the web page.